LAST UPDATED ON March 8, 2023

 Nextiva should be your pick if

-Nextiva is a well-built UCaaS software helping modern companies scale up and legacy businesses transform their support and communication infrastructures.
-What stood out the most in our Nextiva review is the details and thoughtful features the company has baked into essential VoIP tools.
-Nextiva should serve you well if
+Nextiva is a well-engineered UCaaS software helping modern businesses scale up and legacy businesses transform their support and communications infrastructures.
+What stood out most in our Nextiva review is the thoughtful features the company has baked into key VoIP tools.

 1. You have a big team with a large workload

-Nextiva is like a swiss army knife of business communication as it packs phone calls, video conferencing, team messaging, analytics, and CRM in one package.
-Instead of switching between multiple apps to coordinate with vendors, clients, and employees, you can use Nextiva’s Cospace, NextOS, phone system, and NextivaONE mobile apps to hit KPIs faster.
-On top of that, Nextiva’s pricing strategy is designed to help large businesses save more in the long term.
+Nextiva is like a Swiss army knife of business communication.
+It packs phone calls, video calling, team messaging, analytics, and CRM in one tool.
+Instead of switching between multiple apps to coordinate with vendors, clients, and employees, you can use Nextiva’s Cospace, NextOS, Phone System, and NextivaONE mobile apps to achieve your key performance indicators (KPIs) faster.

 2. You value customization